k78ma/quartz/content/2B/MTE 203/Project 2 - Recurrent Neural Networks.md

 aliases:
 ---
 ## Abstract
 In the past decade, neural network-based approaches have led to explosive growth in the field of machine learning.
 Language models are notable and popular application of this with the recent success of GPT \cite{} models.
 In this report, the mathematical foundations of neural network learning algorithms are examined, with a focus on the backpropagation mechanism.
 This is slightly extended to introduce the concept of recurrent neural networks and "backpropagation through time", allowing us to build a basic (but functional) character-level language model.
+In particular, language model experiments to generate writing in the style of Shakespeare are conducted.
 ## Introduction
+Machine learning is often considered an intimidating subject due to its perceived complexity and lack of explanation at high levels, as many complex models appear to be black boxes.
+However, the foundations of machine learning are relatively simple with a basic understanding of mathematical concepts such as linear algebra and multivariable calculus.
+Backpropagation is the standard technique for model training as part of the gradient descent process.
+The objective of this paper is to provide an overview of neural networks and backpropagation, culminating in the introduction of "backpropagation through time" for recurrent neural networks (RNNs).
+The specific application that is implemented is the generation of text in the style of Shakespeare, which demonstrates the function and capability of RNNs.

+In this paper, the following is achieved:
+- Using multivariable calculus, we establish the mathematical foundations of feedforward neural networks, which is extended to understand multilayer networks and backpropagation.
+- We extend the knowledge of multilayer networks and backpropagation to establish the mathematical foundations of recurrent neural networks and backpropagation through time.
+- We implement a recurrent neural network and train it on the writing of William Shakespeare.
+Model outputs are observed and evaluated, and compared to a more complex 3-layer RNN.
 ## Background
 We first introduce the foundational concepts of machine learning by discussing basic feedforward neural networks.
 This is then extended to recurrent neural networks.